jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

     better explanations of why answers were wrong relative to the correct answer.
 Best of all, Kaplan often takes the opportunity to review a larger portion of the relevant pathophysiology.
 Rx tends to just state facts relevant to the immediate question.
+Don't skip the Kaplan "ReKaps & Refs"; they're golden.
   * Kaplan often seems pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid.
     **Kaplan is simply harder than Rx**, so if you get good at Kaplan, you'll